KyrietS/patchjson/README.md

 # patchjson

-patchjson is a small utility to modify values in JSON files.
-It does not change the structure nor the formatting of the JSON file.
-Only the values that are already present can be changed.
+patchjson is a small utility for modifying values in JSON files.
+It does not change the structure or formatting of the JSON file.
+It only changes the values that are already present.

 ## Usage
 ```